tewarid/tewarid.github.io/_posts/2011/2011-06-14-using-the-fdsink-element-of-gstreamer.md

 ### Create listener in its own thread

-The server above can be executed in its own thread - we use glib, thus
+The server above can be executed in its own thread&mdash;we use glib&mdash;thus

 ```c
   sthread = g_thread_create(server_thread, NULL, TRUE, NULL);